rafonsomartins/rafonsomartins/README.md

 ---

 ## 📂 Featured Projects
-Here are some of the projects I’m most excited about:
+Here are some of the projects I’ll share here:
 ### 42 School Projects
 - **C Programming Fundamentals**: Includes core projects that cover algorithms, data structures, memory management, and system-level programming.
 - **Coming Soon**: Projects in C++ as I advance through the 42 curriculum.

 ### CS50 Projects
 These are foundational projects from Harvard's CS50 that helped build my skills in problem-solving and software development.
 Some examples:

-And some more projects that I might publish here.
+### And some more projects that I might publish here.

 ---